Acquis communautaire

-The Community acquis or acquis communautaire (/ˈækiː kəˈmjuːnətɛər/; [aˌki kɔmynoˈtɛːʁ]), sometimes called the EU acquis and often shortened to acquis, is the accumulated legislation, legal acts and court decisions that constitute the body of European Union law that came into being since 1993.
-The term is French: acquis meaning "that which has been acquired or obtained", and communautaire meaning "of the community".
+The Community acquis or acquis communautaire (/ˈækiː kəˈmjuːnətɛər/; [aˌki kɔmynoˈtɛːʁ]), sometimes called the EU acquis, and often shortened to acquis, is the accumulated legislation, legal acts and court decisions that constitute the body of European Union law.
+The term is French, "acquis" meaning "that which has been acquired or obtained", and “communautaire” meaning "of the community".

 Chapters

-During the process of the enlargement of the European Union, the acquis was divided into 31 chapters for the purpose of negotiation between the EU and the candidate member states for the fifth enlargement (the ten that joined in 2004 plus Romania and Bulgaria which joined in 2007).
+During the process of the enlargement of the European Union, the acquis was divided into 31 chapters for the purpose of negotiation between the EU and the candidate states for membership for the fifth enlargement (the ten that joined in 2004 plus Romania and Bulgaria which joined in 2007).
 These chapters were: